rlenaha2/Green-Plan-It/README.md

 ## Model Overview
 The model that is used is a linear model that minimized Huber loss.
 Additional information on the model performance and evaluation are discussed in crispdm.mkd.

+## Model Execution
+The model.py file in the base directory includes a train/test split to judge model performance.
+The model.py file in the website/ directory does not include any split, and when run will create a pipe_model.p file that is trained on all of the data.
+When the model.py file is run it will also produce the plots that are shown in crispdm.mkd (univariate plots for number of rooms with A/C, univariate plot of total square footage, and actual versus predicted).

 ## Repo Structure
 <pre>Green-Plan-It/